Summary

 - The admission requirements listed above are minimum requirements and do not guarantee admission to the program.

-- Admissions are governed by the general regulations in effect for graduate studies and by the general regulations of the Ottawa-Carleton Institute for Electrical and Computer Engineering (OCIECE).
+- Admissions are governed by the academic regulations in effect for graduate studies and by the general regulations of the Ottawa-Carleton Institute for Electrical and Computer Engineering (OCIECE).

 Master’s with Thesis